Martin Goodwin

 Martin D. Goodwin (born 15 January 1960) is a former motorcycle speedway rider from England.

 Speedway career

 Goodwin rode in the top tier of British Speedway from 1984 to 1996, riding for various clubs.
-In July 1991 he was suspended for the remainder of the season after breaking the window of the referee's box after being excluded in a race.
+In July 1991, he was suspended for the remainder of the season after breaking the window of the referee's box after being excluded in a race.

 Goodwin reached the final of the British Speedway Championship in 1993.

-In 1994, he helped the Oxford Cheetahs win the Fours Championship during the 1994 British League Division Two season.
+In 1994, Goodwin helped the Oxford Cheetahs win the Fours Championship during the 1994 British League Division Two season.